frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 Where the ACK Range contains ranges of packets that are alternately not acknowledged (Gap) and acknowledged (ACK Range).
-All other fields are untouched, only their order on the wire is modifierd.
+All other fields are untouched, only their order on the wire is modified.

 ### Reversed ACK Ranges